djimee/Ruby-Snake/README.md

 # Ruby-Snake
-Basic snake game coded in Ruby using Ruby2D.
+Basic Snake game coded in Ruby using Ruby2D.

 To run, execute `snake.rb` using:
 ```